-► Note: If you chose to replace the Web Interface or StoreFront servers with the BIG-IP system, this question is referring to where the virtual servers be in relation to the XML Broker servers.
+Note: If you chose to replace the Web Interface or StoreFront servers with the BIG-IP system, this question is referring to where the virtual servers be in relation to the XML Broker servers.

-• Same subnet for BIG-IP virtual servers and Web Interface or StoreFront servers

-If the BIG-IP virtual servers and Web Interface or StoreFront servers are on the same subnet, SNAT Auto Map is configured on the BIG-IP virtual server and you must specify the number of concurrent connections.
-This means the BIG-IP system replaces the client IP address of an incoming connection with its self IP address (using floating addresses when available), ensuring the server response returns through the BIG-IP system.

-• Different subnet for BIG-IP virtual servers and Web Interface or StoreFront servers a.
+- Same subnet for BIG-IP virtual servers and Web Interface or StoreFront servers If the BIG-IP virtual servers and Web Interface or StoreFront servers are on the same subnet, SNAT Auto Map is configured on the BIG-IP virtual server and you must specify the number of concurrent connections.
+This means the BIG IP system replaces the client IP address of an incoming connection with its self IP address (using floating addresses when available), ensuring the server response returns through the BIG-IP system. - Different subnet for BIG-IP virtual servers and Web Interface or StoreFront servers If the BIG-IP virtual servers and Web Interface or StoreFront servers are on different subnets, the following question appears asking how routing is configured. - a.
 How have you configured routing on your Web Interface or StoreFront servers?